iechor/docs/content/config/containers/logging/configure.md

 - Reading log information requires decompressing rotated log files, which causes a temporary increase in disk usage (until the log entries from the rotated files are read) and an increased CPU usage while decompressing.
-- The capacity of the host storage where the Docker data directory resides determines the maximum size of the log file information.
+- The capacity of the host storage where the iEchor data directory resides determines the maximum size of the log file information.